Place From 1768 To 1935

 Categories: Architecture

-The Rise and Fall of the Adelphi is a very useful page with excellent photos.
+The Rise and Fall of the Adelphi is a very useful page with excellent images.

 While thinking of how London has changed the English language, in the field of architecture at least, let's examine "Mews".
 From the French, it used to mean a place where hawks (kept for hunting) were confined during their moulting seasons.
 From 1377 the King's Mews was at Charing Cross, about where Trafalgar Square now is.
 In 1537 Henry VIII had it converted to be the royal stables.
 And hence Mews became the term for all service streets in London built as stables, converted into garages and then converted into rather chic homes for fashionable Londoners, such as John Steed.

-The image on this page shows a plainer front elevation than that on the Garrick page.
-We have to assume that the Victorians added some decorative features, around the windows and the central attic pediment, for example.
+The image on this page shows a front elevation very different from that on our Garrick page.
+In 1872 the Victorians obliterated the Adams' neoclassical façades, adding heavy decorative features, around the windows and the bulky central attic pediment.
+The resultant houses would have been unrecognisable to their architects.

 This section lists the memorials where the subject on this page is commemorated: